nologic/blog/_posts/2016-08-23-lost-touch.md

 Once we find the port name and number we are interested in, we initiate the sniffing mechanisms.
 Keeping the port number finding and sniffing of the messages is nice because it allows the user to potentially sniff on just a port number rather than name.

 ### Sniffing the mach messages
+To find the messages we are interested in is the same basic process as finding ports.
+Initially, I wanted to get all the messages and then do post processing to filter out only the ones I'm interested in.
+However, breakpoints are expensive and the App would run beyond slow.
+So, it became necessary to only sniff on the ports of interest.

+To be selective on the port we have to specify a breakpoint condition.
+This condition will chech that register `X0` contains our port number.
+Doing this is still expensive but it sped things up to a reasonable threshold.

 ```Python
 def start_sniff_port(debugger, port_number):